 There is one great quote by Albert Einstein: Life is like riding a bicycle.
 To keep your balance, you must keep moving.

 Starting something new takes courage; getting started with something new isn’t easy; it will taste everything, including your self-confidence and strength.

 Once you plan out every little thing and continue to move forward, eventually, everything falls into place.
 The real key is to take the first step and then continue to move forward at your own pace, no matter how fast or slow you go.

 Don’t watch the clock; do what it does.
 Keep going.

 The right time never comes.
 Let go of watching the clock or waiting for it to be the right time.
 The present is the best moment to start something close to your heart.
 Don’t wait for circumstances to permit you to begin.
 Wait for nothing and start initiating the first step.

-It isn’t wrong to lose your balance or fall off, though, what really matters is to get back up, get back on track, and continue pursuing your dreams.
+It’s okay to lose your balance or fall off sometimes.; what really matters is to get back up, get back on track, and continue pursuing your dreams.
 You can almost never be stopped by anything external as long as you are driven by strength and desire.

 Concurring with challenges and overcoming difficulties is what makes life exciting and meaningful.
 Enjoy it, get used to it, and allow it to strengthen you to the point where no obstacles can slow you down or stop you.

 Ralph Nader once said: “Your best teacher is your last mistake”.